rumca-js/Django-link-archive/README.md

  - some Internet crawling capabilities
  - link search.
 Simple implementation, does not use elastic search
  - does not support proxy rotation.
-This is ethical web scraper, it should not spam with requests
+This is ethical web crawling, it should not spam with requests
  - configurable user agents, crawlers, selenium, requests, chrome undetected, crawlee, easily extendible
  - if you need a real web crawler, you may use scrapy, or apache nutch, etc.